14 of the best family hiking vacations in the USA

 Ohiopyle State Park is a 19,000-acre park located along the Youghiogheny River Gorge in southwest Pennsylvania.

-The Ferncliff Peninsula, which is a National Natural Landmark, features a 2-mile loop hike with prehistoric plant fossils along the eastern edge near Ohiopyle Falls.
+The Ferncliff Peninsula, which is a National Natural Landmark, features a family friendly hiking 2-mile loop trail with prehistoric plant fossils along the eastern edge near Ohiopyle Falls.
 The peninsula is circled by the river, providing numerous spots to watch the boaters.

 Rhode Island: Audubon Society of Rhode Island Nature Center and Aquarium